TriesteCitizen/ctf-writeups/TryHackMe/Jack-of-All-Trades.md

 ===============================================================
 ```

-Unfortunately acessing those pages through the web browser doesn't seem to be an option so I just tried to use the curl command.
-With the -L option it allows curl to follow redirects, which is useful since we received a 301 status code for directories like /assets.
+Unfortunately acessing those pages through the web browser didn't seem to be an option so I just tried to use the curl command.
+With the -L option it allowed curl to follow redirects, which is useful since we received a 301 status code for directories like /assets.
 By checking out the index.html first, we see following output.

 ```
 root@ip-10-65-97-154:~# curl -L http://10.65.185.240:22/index.html